mitcheljamesdaniel/mitcheljamesdaniel.github.io/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/cg.png){: style="width: 100px; float: right; border: 20px"}

 - *Capsella grandiflora* is a small weedy annual native to northern Greece and Albania.
-It often gets mistaken for it's Brassicaceuous relative Arabidopsis, but it is much cooler than Arabidopsis: heart-shaped fruit, obligate outcrossing, and close relatives *Capsella rubella*, *Capsella orientalis*, and *Capsella bursa-pastoris* that can be found across the globe.
+It often gets mistaken for it's Brassicaceous relative Arabidopsis, but it is much cooler than Arabidopsis: heart-shaped fruit, obligate outcrossing, and close relatives *Capsella rubella*, *Capsella orientalis*, and *Capsella bursa-pastoris* that can be found across the globe.